paulramisch/bundestag_speech_tagger/README.md

 If this introduction is found, the system sees it as the beginning of a new speech and cuts the previous speech.
 So an error here always affects the previous speech too, because it means that the previous speech now contains the content of the missed speech.
 In the recent preprint paper for the corpus, the team identifies two known problems for election terms 1, 2, 19 and 20.[^5] Unfortunately, the problems are more widespread, affecting all election terms in the OP corpus.[^6]

-It is important to note that this task is very complex, as the structure of these lines and the information they contain has changed a lot over the 70 years that the corpus reflects.
+It is important to note that this task is very complex, as the structure of these lines and the information they contain has changed slightly over the 70 years that the corpus reflects.
 There are also typing and OCR errors, to which regex patterns are very sensitive as they only match the exact pattern.[^7]

 This work tries to find out if it is possible to get better results than a heuristic by using natural language processing techniques to structure plenary minutes by classifying possible speech beginnings.
 Many machine learning tasks have been developed for precisely this purpose, and the use of ML models to structure XML files is not an uncommon research trope.[^8] This work is unique in that it's not intended for general use, but to achieve near perfect results on a specific dataset, outperforming heuristic approaches that have been developed with great care.
 Both to reduce the effort required for this task and to increase the quality of the classifications.